Benign Prostatic Hyperplasia

 A weak stream of urine

-BPH can damage your bladder and kidneys.
-It can also lead to kidney stones and urinary tract infections.
-If you think you may have BPH, talk with your health care provider.
-Early treatment can prevent complications.
+BPH can hurt your bladder and kidneys.
+It can also lead to bladder stones and urinary tract infections.
+If you think you may have BPH, talk with your healthcare provider.
+Early treatment can prevent problems.

 If you have mild symptoms, you may not need treatment.
-You may be able to manage your BPH with lifestyle changes.
-Some men feel better if they limit or avoid alcohol and coffee.
-Not drinking too many fluids at night may ease symptoms, too.
+You may be able to control your BPH with lifestyle changes.
+Some men feel better if they limit or avoid alcohol and caffeinated drinks like coffee.
+Not drinking too many fluids at night can also help.
+Increasing your physical activity may ease symptoms, too.

 Kegel exercises may also help.
-They strengthen the pelvic muscle to urine from leaking.
+They strengthen the pelvic muscle to prevent urine from leaking.
 While urinating, contract your pelvic muscle to stop or slow down the flow of urine.
 Hold for 10 seconds.
 Repeat at least 5 times.
-Do the exercise 3 to 5 times every day.
+Do the exercise 3 to 5 times each day.

 Certain medicines can worsen BPH symptoms.
-These include drugs for congestion, allergies, and depression.
-Diuretics can also cause BPH.
-If you take any of these, talk with your health care provider.
+These include medicines for congestion, allergies, and depression.
+Medicines that increase your urine flow (diuretics) can also worsen BPH symptoms.
+If you take any of these, talk with your provider.
 You may need to take another medicine or change how much you take.

 BPH symptoms often get worse as the prostate grows.
-So you may eventually need treatment.
-Your health care provider may prescribe medicine to shrink the prostate or stop its growth.
+So at some point you may need treatment.
+Your provider may prescribe medicine to shrink the prostate or stop its growth.
 Other treatments can make the urethra wider to let urine to flow more easily.
+There are also some minimally invasive techniques to remove prostate tissue.

 If your BPH is severe, your health care provider may recommend surgery.
 Surgery takes out enlarged parts of the prostate gland.
 Your health care provider can figure out the best option for you based on your age, overall health, and other factors.